ahikmah/google-play-scraper/README.md

 # web-scraping
 ## Google Play Scraper using Python and Selenium
-This program only takes user reviews on Google Play.
-You can use it to mine other application user reviews on the web by changing the URL
+This program only takes user reviews on the Google Play website.
+You can use it to mine user reviews on other applications on the Google Play Store website by changing the URL